Is back pain affecting your quality of life, making daily tasks and common movements such as sitting, standing, and bending difficult?

 Some of the common causes of back pain include:

-Your back pain physiotherapy may include all of some of the following treatments: manual therapy, soft tissue massage therapy, deep tissue therapy, trigger point therapy, joint manipulation, dry needle therapy, exercises, rehabilitation programs and activity/postural modifications.
+Your back pain physiotherapy may include some of the following treatments: manual therapy, soft tissue massage therapy, deep tissue therapy, trigger point therapy, joint manipulation, dry needle therapy, exercises, rehabilitation programs and activity/postural modifications.

 We also have created a Pathway to Ultimate Spinal Health (PUSH spinal treatment programme) which is a hands-on and systematic spinal care approach designed to treat back and neck pain and help you reach the absolute best of your physical capability.

 Physiotherapy is one of the most effective methods for the treatment of back pain, helping to reduce pain, restore movement and prevent further injury.
+Contact our Cairns physiotherapy clinic today.